Knowledge Representation and Reasoning

 Lectures Notes:

-• Lecture notes used in the course.
+• Lecture notes used in the course in 2012-2013 .
 These complement the slides and tutorial exercises.
 (You may bring the lecture notes together with the slides and your own lecture notes to the exam.
 Note that you are not allowed to bring the tutorial exercises to the exam.)

 Content of Practicals:

-Aim of the practical is to get you quickly familiar of the basics of logic programming, Prolog and AILog.
+Aim of the practical is to get you quickly familiar with the basics of logic programming, Prolog and AILog.
 You will need this understanding for the two assignments.

 • Prolog and AILog Practical manual [PDF]